Updated on December 1, 2023.

-Sometimes, inflammation is the result of a valid immune system response to something your body thinks is dangerous, like an allergen or injury .
-In those cases, it’s important to take steps to avoid similar triggers in the future.
+Sometimes, inflammation is the result of a valid immune system response to something your body thinks is dangerous, like a virus or injury .
+In those cases, it's important to take steps to avoid similar triggers in the future.
 But when you have chronic inflammation caused by an underlying health issue, you might seek other ways to alleviate inflammation.

-For many people, taking supplements to reduce inflammation in the body and help prevent inflammation from occurring is a common choice.
+Natural remedies to fight inflammation and support overall health include following an anti-inflammatory diet, exercising regularly, getting plenty of sleep and lowering stress levels.
+But for many people, especially those with acute inflammation or an inflammatory condition, taking certain health supplements to reduce inflammation in the body and help prevent inflammation from occurring is a common choice.

-Interested in learning which supplements are best at blocking inflammation?
-Keep reading for our list of the eight superb supplements that may help you fight off inflammation—along with offering plenty of other enviable health benefits.
+Interested in learning about the best supplements for inflammation?
+Keep reading for our list of the eight superb vitamins and supplements that carry anti-inflammatory properties – along with offering plenty of other enviable health benefits.

 Curcumin is a bright orange powder derived from the Curcuma longa plant, but you probably know it by another name: turmeric .
 It's a popular spice used to boost the flavor in dishes from cultures around the world, but it's probably most famous as a cornerstone ingredient in most curry recipes.

-Additionally, studies suggest that curcumin supplements to reduce inflammation in the body may be useful, especially for people with medical conditions like:
+Additionally, studies suggest that turmeric supplements to reduce inflammation in the body may be useful, especially for people with medical conditions like:

-According to other studies, curcumin may also help reduce inflammatory symptoms stemming from arthritis and osteoporosis .
+According to other studies, turmeric may also improve heart health and alleviate joint pain stemming from arthritis and osteoporosis .

 Fish oil comes from the tissue of fish, and it’s a vital part of a healthy diet.
 It’s full of essential nutrients that help the human body function properly .Consumption of fish oil has been linked to: